Venta Silurum

-Venta Silurum was a town in the Roman province of Britannia or Britain.
-Today it consists of remains in the village of Caerwent in Monmouthshire, south east Wales.
-Much of it has been archaeologically excavated and is on display to the public.
+Venta Silurum was a town in Roman Britain (Britannia).
+The name Venta Silurum means "the town of the Silurēs", with the Silurēs being a powerful and warlike tribe.
+Today, it consists of remains in the village of Caerwent in Monmouthshire, southeast Wales.
+Much of it has been archaeologically excavated and the nearby Newport Museum has many of the finds on display.

 History

 Foundation

 Venta was established by the Romans in around AD 75 as an administrative centre for the defeated Silures tribe in Roman Wales.
 Venta Silurum seems to mean "Market town of the Silures" (cf. Venta Belgarum and Venta Icenorum).
 This is confirmed by inscriptions on the "Civitas Silurum" stone, now on display in the parish church.
-The town, which was located on the Roman road between Isca Augusta (Caerleon) and Glevum (Gloucester) and close to the Severn Estuary, was - in contrast with nearby "Isca" - essentially established for civilian administration rather than for military purposes.
+The town, which was located on the Roman road between Isca Augusta (Caerleon) and Glevum (Gloucester) and close to the Severn Estuary, was (in contrast with nearby "Isca") essentially established for civilian administration rather than for military purposes.

 Development

 Initially Venta had a forum and basilica.
-By the early part of the 2nd century, during the reign of Hadrian, the civitas had begun construction work on a market place and developing centre of local government.
+By the early 2nd century during the reign of Hadrian, the civitas had begun construction work on a market place and developing centre of local government.
 Public baths and shops, including a blacksmiths, were built about the same time.
 Remains of farms and dwellings, some with courtyards, have also been excavated.

 A Roman temple, perhaps dedicated to Mars and the Celtic god Ocelus, has been identified on the site.
 A bowl with a chi-rho symbol shows that early Christian worship had begun in the late 3rd century.

+The town lacked substantial defences until the mid 4th century when stone town walls were built.
+A small garrison may have been based in the town during this period.
+Large sections of the defensive walls are still in place, rising up to 5 m in height in places.
+The walls have been described as "easily the most impressive town defence to survive from Roman Britain, and in its freedom from later rebuilding one of the most perfectly preserved in Northern Europe."